capi-workgroup/api-evolution/guidelines.rst

 All function declarations and definitions must use full prototypes, that is, the types of all arguments must be specified.

-Argument *names* should generally be included in declarations, but may be omitted if the meaning is obvious.

 .. note::

     For background and discussions, see: